 For software product(s): Any Plus version.
 With product option(s): Nonlinear.

-Note: The stage of the example exceeds the limits of the LUSAS Teaching and

-Training Version.

 This section details the changes required to the linear material model from the first part of the example to incorporate the geometry of a bolt which will be positioned and loaded to prise the notch arms apart.
 A nonlinear analysis is required because of the presence of slidelines and the boundary conditions used.